therealjs/mykfz/README.md

 # For vehicle owners
 The login for vehicle owners is reachable at "/login".
 After a succesful registration and login, you need to verify yourself.
+Disclaimer: We tried to mock the verification process as best as possible.
+In this step, we try to recognize the users name on his personal ID.
+In case it fails or takes too long, we provided the possibility to skip the verification by pressing a button und the buttom right (hint: the button is invisible but clickable.
+After clicking it, navigate to "/dashboard" manually).
 ![Alt text](/screenshots/user-verification.png?raw=true "User verification")